Community Health Improvement Planning

 - Facilitating health issue prioritization and action planning; and

-- Assisting with action plan implementation and evaluation.
+- Providing technical assistance for action plan implementation and evaluation.

 National Network of Public Health Institutes